 => POWERFUL IDEA: Abstraction.
 All media experiences and relationships can be abstractly represented through appropriate systems of encoding.

 In early 1981 I joined Apple where I worked in both the Product Engineering Group and the Advanced Technology Group (ATG).
 I was with Apple for almost 11 years, and by all accounts made some important contributions to many of Apple's most interesting projects (1980s - early 90s).
 I worked on video hardware, processor architectures (ARM), and prototype broadband network applications with UI, image, and video objects.
-In 1990 I was given an Apple Advanced Technology Award for the work I did with hyperlinks and multimedia over Asynchronous Transfer Mode (ATM) broadband networks and ISDN.
+In 1990 I was given an Apple Advanced Technology Award for the work I did with hyperlinks and multimedia over emerging broadband networks.
 I also wrote one of Apple's very early Technical Reports (#14), called Language Action and Computer Network Interaction, which was considered "disruptive" when it was initially published in 1989.
 It is now part of a Special Collections catalog at Stanford University Library.

 => POWERFUL IDEA: The Future.
 Building an organization to create great value and success is an art form.
 To do something really new and better you must have the creative imagination and funding to prototype the future in the present.